dericko/sepharad-charts/README.md

 <a name="valdemun"></a>
 `Okay, a pause.
 First two chapters introduce a narrative “I” who moves in and out of other people’s stories.
-The third chapter moved further into the personas of Buber-Neumann, Klemperer, and Ginsberg Most recently, we’ve moved fully into the soldier’s “I” and reflected on the concept of persona`
+The third chapter moved further into the personas of Buber-Neumann, Klemperer, and Ginsberg.
+Most recently, we’ve moved fully into the soldier’s “I” and reflected on the concept of persona`

 ![Ch 5: valdemún](https://github.com/dericko/sepharad-charts/blob/main/SEPH%20CHARTZ%20images5.jpg)